4dn-dcic/fourfront/src/encoded/tests/data/README.md

 ### temp-local-inserts

-This is a special directory that is meant to be used locally as an "override" option for the test inserts.
-To use them, you must both add json inserts to the directory and use `load_local_data` load function in the .ini configuration file.
+Only loaded locally (or if the load function is set to `load_local_data`).
+This is a special directory that is meant to be used as an "override" option for the test inserts by adding json inserts to the directory.
 When `temp-local-inserts` are loaded, neither `inserts` or `master-inserts` will be loaded to provide isolation of inserts.

 If there is nothing in this directory, then the `inserts` and `master-inserts` will be used regularly with `load_local_data`.